loda-lang/loda-programs/programs/oeis/list2.md

 * [A272975](http://oeis.org/A272975) ([L08 program](A272975.asm)): Numbers that are congruent to {0,7} mod 12.
 * [A273220](http://oeis.org/A273220) ([L08 program](A273220.asm)): a(n) = 8n^2 - 12n + 1.
 * [A273308](http://oeis.org/A273308) ([L07 program](A273308.asm)): Maximum population of a 2 X n still life in Conway's Game of Life.
+* [A273314](http://oeis.org/A273314) ([L20 program](A273314.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 643", based on the 5-celled von Neumann neighborhood.
 * [A273315](http://oeis.org/A273315) ([L06 program](A273315.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 643", based on the 5-celled von Neumann neighborhood.
 * [A273316](http://oeis.org/A273316) ([L07 program](A273316.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 645", based on the 5-celled von Neumann neighborhood.
 * [A273366](http://oeis.org/A273366) ([L08 program](A273366.asm)): a(n) = 10*n^2 + 10*n + 2.